dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/compatible-track-changelog.md

 :::

-Select "Compatible" + "Extended" if you need a less-frequent release cadence, the ability to test new dbt releases before they go live in production, and/or ongoing compatibility with the latest open source releases of dbt Core.
+Select the "Compatible" and "Extended" release tracks if you need a less-frequent release cadence, the ability to test new dbt releases before they go live in production, and/or ongoing compatibility with the latest open source releases of dbt Core.

-Each monthly Compatible release includes functionality matching up-to-date open source versions of dbt Core and adapters at the time of release.
+Each monthly "Compatible" release includes functionality matching up-to-date open source versions of dbt Core and adapters at the time of release.

-Starting in January 2025, each monthly Extended release will match the previous month's Compatible release.
+Starting in January 2025, each monthly "Extended" release will match the previous month's "Compatible" release.

 For more information, see [release tracks](/docs/dbt-versions/cloud-release-tracks).